tdj03001/React-Employee-Directory/README.md

 Users click column headers one time to sort the list by that column in ascending order.
 Clicking the column header a second time will reverse the sort to descending order.
 A third click will reset to the originally rendered order.

+Users can also start entering text into the input field and the app will auto-filter to matching results without having to click a button or 'enter.'

 ## Screenshot

 ![Screenshot](public/screenshot-employee-directory.png)